crdil/bat-sessions/README.md

+# Information
+I did create a pull request with sessions support on bat-cli repo, but didn't get any answer from the maintainer so created a new repo here instead which is a fork with added support for sessions.

 # bat
 Go implemented CLI cURL-like tool for humans.
 Bat can be used for testing, debugging, and generally interacting with HTTP servers.